huhamhire/huhamhire-hosts/README.md

 Introduction
 ------------

-Due to the Chinese government is using the GFW blocking the web access to some world famous sites like Googel+, twitter, Facebook, and Wikipedia etc., we made this hosts tool to help people to get through the Great Firewall.
+Since the Chinese government is using the blocking the internet access to several websites and web service providers which includes some world famous sites like Googel, twitter, Facebook, and Wikipedia etc., we designed this tiny utility in order to help people to get through the Great Firewall.

-Hosts Setup Utility provides basic tools to manage the hosts file on operating systems with a desktop environment.
-Users could use these tool to modify the hosts file in order to visit specified websites blocked by Chinese government.
+Hosts Setup Utility provides basic tools to manage the hosts file on current operating systems.
+Users could use these tool to modify the hosts file in order to visit specified websites or services blocked by Chinese government.
-Tools for users to backup/restore hosts files is also provided.
+Functions which help users to backup/restore hosts files are also provided.

-The home page of this project is <https://hosts.huhamhire.com/>.
+Our home page of is <https://hosts.huhamhire.com/>.

 You can also visit the project page on Google Code to get our latest news
 <http://code.google.com/p/huhamhire-hosts/>.